Assembly.GetManifestResourceStream Method (Type, String)

 The case-sensitive name of the manifest resource being requested.

-The manifest resource; or null if no resources were specified during compilation or if the resource is not visible to the caller.
+Return ValueA Stream representing the manifest resource; a null reference (Nothing in Visual Basic) if no resources were specified during compilation or if the resource is not visible to the caller.

 The name parameter is an empty string ("").